RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 An estimated power of 1 means that in every iteration the specific parameter we are looking at was below our alpha.
 An estimated power of 0.5 means that in half of our iterations the specific parameter we are looking at was below our alpha.
+An estimated power of 0 means that for none of our iterations the specific parameter we are looking at was below our alpha.

 You can also do it manually:
 ```@example Main